cardano-foundation/CIPs/CIP-0072/README.md

 *`metadata`*: An array of links to the dApp's metadata.
 The metadata is a JSON compatible RFC 8785 object that contains the dApp's metadata.

 *`signature`*: The signature of the certificate.
 The publishers generate the signature is by first turning on-chain JSON into a canonical form (RFC 8765), hashing it with blake2b-256 and generating a signature of the hash.
 Stores / clients can verify the signature by repeating the process, they can use the public key to verify the signature of the certificate.
 Fields used for canonical JSON: ["subject", "version", "rootHash", "metadata","type"].
+Please note that a signature should be generated of blake2b-256 hash as a byte array, not as a hex represented string(!).

 ### dApp on-chain certificate JSON Schema
 ```json